amanverma9748/GitPractice/README.md

 I've created this GitPractice repo. for being consistent with Data Structure Algorithms.
 Here, I'll practice DSA questions on daily basis.
-This repo. will help me to get more familiar with GitHub functionality.
+This repo. will also help me to get more familiar with GitHub functionality.